Weird duplicates cartoon

 • At Least One Record With Non-Empty - At least one record in the duplicate group must contain a value.

-• At Least One Record Match - At least one record in the duplicate group must match the specified value, and the other records cannot be blank.
+• At Least One Record Match - At least one record in the duplicate group must match the specified value.
 If none of the records have the specified value, the duplicate group will not be merged.

 • Only One Record Match - If more than one record in a duplicate group contains the specified field value, the duplicate group is skipped (not merged).